 \section{Conclusion}

 In this paper, we propose the feature pruning and consolidation (FPC) framework for the occluded person ReID task.
 Specifically, our framework prunes interfering image tokens (mostly related to background noise and occluders) without relying on prior human shape information.
 We propose an effective way to consolidate the pruned feature and achieve the SOTA performance on many occluded, partial, and holistic ReID datasets.
-In the future, we plan to explore the proposed pruning and consolidation framework for a broader range of occlusion problems, \eg, masked face recognition, occluded oejct classification and etc.
+We introduce the token sparsification technique and demonstrate its effectiveness.